andykee/lentil/docs/user/fundamentals/planes.rst

     >>> p = lentil.Plane(amplitude=lentil.circle((256,256), 120))
     >>> plt.imshow(p.amplitude, cmap='gray')

-Once a Plane is defined, its attributes can be modified at any time:
+Once a ``plane`` is defined, its attributes can be modified at any time:

 .. code-block:: pycon